Friesland, Netherlands © Gouwenaar

 Did you know?

--Dutch people are the tallest in the world, with men averaging 6 feet (184cm) and women 5 feet 6 inches (170cm).
+- Dutch people are the tallest in the world, with men averaging six feet (184cm) and women five feet six inches (170cm).

--In 2007, a UNICEF report declared that the Netherlands was the world's greatest country for children to grow up in.
+- The Netherlands has frequently topped lists as the world's greatest country for children to grow up in.

 A final word

 The Netherlands has a famously progressive and liberal society, and is blessed with cultural sights and attractions.
 Visitors can look forward to an unforgettable European holiday, whether they're seeking high culture or just plain fun.

 Kaleigh is from Denver, Colorado and has a degree in Art History.
 She is currently working as an au pair in the Netherlands and uses all her free time to explore, immersing herself as much as possible in Dutch culture.
 She is learning the language and enjoys writing about her experiences sampling local food and admiring Dutch art and architecture.

 Become our Netherlands Travel Expert